roni-kemp/operant-project/README.md

 ##### TODO:
-- [ ] threshold, and any other changeing values should be saved to the log file as well.

 - [ ] add if statment to the threshold so that we change it depending on the lights on or off
 - [ ] resize for choosing ROI and showing, but not for threshold and saveing the image
 - [ ] fix bug where creating a new roi doesn't update the first imagen so we don't need to delete every time.
 - [ ] check our logging
+	- [ ] threshold, and any other changeing values should be saved to the log file as well.
+    - [ ] for each picture add state (time, light on/off, current threshold value, )
 - [ ] add the changes to picam to the repo
-- [ ] debugging fodler
+- [ ] create a debugging fodler
     - [ ] see the ROI in the original
+	- [ ] show the filtered version of the comparison ROI
     - [ ] like in the "live comparison" but for the saved images
     - [ ] create a video file with all the debugging info (img, the three tiles all in one frame)